 Where the design community meets.

-Digital Strategist & Partner at Studio Projectie Joined over 4 years ago
+Digital Strategist & Partner at Studio Projectie Joined almost 5 years ago

 One thing that helps is that people get more excited about who you want to be compared to who you are.
 So present yourself as a design manager if that is what you want to do, instead of a senior UX designer.
 Focus on what is in your future instead of what is in your past.
 Also, I can feel the frustration in your post.
 Hide that in any future job interview.
 Act like you're just testing the waters to see what they can offer you.
 If someone asks you to move, you should not give in too easily.
 That shows that in fact, you have nothing going on, so moving is on your only option.
 In that case, you're probably not that good?
 They don't know about your local market.
 Tell them that you're willing to move if the offer is good enough for you to give up what you have going on..